Nishant-Dwivedi/Nishant-Dwivedi/README.md

 - 👋 Hi, I’m @Nishant-Dwivedi
-- 👀 I’m interested in fullstack  web development.
+- 👀 I’m interested in becoming a full stack web developer.
 - 🌱 I’m currently learning node.js
 - 💞️ I’m looking to collaborate on frontend web applications.
 - 📫 Here's where you can reach me on LinkedIn: https://www.linkedin.com/in/nishant-dwivedi-9999b2236/